- 1. What is Trajectory?

 - 4. What is included when we buy Trajectory?

 - Four comprehensive curriculum units each year for grades 1-8.

 - All support materials (templates, samples, and handouts) needed to implement the program.

-- Access to our comprehensive library of resource and research sites, Trajectory Connect.
+- Access to our comprehensive library of online resource and research sites, Trajectory Connect.
 This site allows teachers and students to make use of a wide range of educational resources in a controlled environment.

-- The ability of teachers to earn Continuing Education Units through ACSI and AACS each year upon completion of Trajectory’s four core curriculum units.
+- The ability of teachers to earn Continuing Education Units (EUs) through ACSI and AACS each year upon completion of Trajectory’s four core curriculum units.

 - 5. How do we set up the necessary software?

 The process of setting up the needed software will vary depending upon your chosen curriculum version.

 - For Microsoft Office, your school will need to purchase and install a version of Microsoft Office (2010, 2013, 2016, or 365) on each of the computers that will be used by Trajectory students.

 - For Google curriculum, your school will need to enroll in Google G Suite for Education.
 There is an approval and set-up process that will require the attention of a staff member to fully implement.
 More information can be found at google.com/edu/.